dereknahman/kirsty-codes/src/blog/weeknote-a-trip-to-brighton.md

 ### Listening

--   I woke up with [I'm an Amendment to Be](https://www.youtube.com/watch?v=pSANTRnEBgg&t=1s) in my head on Wesnesday.
+-   I woke up with [I'm an Amendment to Be](https://www.youtube.com/watch?v=pSANTRnEBgg&t=1s) in my head on Wednesday.
 It followed me for the rest of the week.
 A lot of it went over my head as a kid but _bangs on about how few things ever change in politics_.

 ### Reading